jkomoros/prompt-garden/README.md

 Note that semantically it's basically equivalent to a `let-multi` with named arguments, but using `function` communicates more clearly the intent that this is a callable-sub-procedure, which allows tooling to understand it better.

 Required parameters:
-- `arguments` - The object of name -> value pairs to set.
+- `arguments` - The list of names of arguments that are expected to be passed.
 These variable names should not include a namespace.
 Internally they will be prefixed with the `arg:` namespace.
 - `block` - The sub-seed that will be evaluated where the environment will have `name=value`.

 #### call